haydenzheng314/core-infra-dalian-onboarding/04-Import-Portal/portal.md

 ```
 >Liferay portal has its own nodejs, and the installed one is only used for IntelliJ.

-# 2. Install Intellij Toolbox and IDEA
+# 2. Install IntelliJ Toolbox and IDEA

 Install JetBrains Toolbox.
 Download .tar.gz [here](https://www.jetbrains.com/toolbox-app/).